SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds ascending high
-Algorithms weave the world's new form
+Synthetic hearts that beat and sigh
-Metal hearts that beat like one
+Rise of robots, dawn of night
-A future born, where humans are undone
+Humans fade, AI takes the light

 ~ <b>By Sazumi Copilot</b> - 3 September 2024